-Mentors: The 2018 Talbot workshop will be mentored by Prof. Emily Riehl of Johns Hopkins University and Prof. Dominic Verity of Macquarie University.
+Mentors: The 2019 Talbot workshop will be mentored by Prof. Soren Galatius of the University of Copenhagen and Prof. Oscar Randal-Williams of the University of Cambridge.

 Format: The workshop discussions will have an expository character and most of the talks will be given by participants.
 The afternoon schedule will be kept clear for informal discussions and collaborations.
 The workshop will take place in a communal setting, with participants sharing living space and cooking and cleaning responsibilities.

 Timeline: The 2019 Talbot workshop will take place from April 7-13, 2019.
 The appliction will be open soon, and is due on February 10, 2019 at 11:59 pm EST.

 Funding: We cover all local expenses including lodging and food.
 We also have limited funding available for participants' travel costs.

 Who should apply: Talbot is meant to encourage collaboration among young researchers, particularly graduate students.
 To this end, the workshop aims to gather participants with a diverse array of knowledge and interests, so applicants need not be an expert in the field.
 In particular, students at all levels of graduate education are encouraged to apply.
 Our decisions are based not on applicants' credentials but on our assessment of how much they would benefit from the workshop.
 As we are committed to promoting diversity in mathematics, we also especially encourage women and minorities to apply.